 - If data/studies are submitted in support of a 24(c) application, the following applies:

-- Provided it is validly issued, a 24(c) registration which is an amendment to a federally registered product that has a use pattern similar to the registered product may only be disapproved if that product: (a) has been previously denied, disapproved, suspended or canceled by EPA because of health or environmental concerns, or voluntarily canceled subsequent to a notice of intent to cancel, (b) would cause an imminent hazard (i.e., should be suspended), or (c) may result in food residues not covered by tolerances.
+- Provided it is validly issued, a 24(c) registration that is an amendment to a federally registered product that has a use pattern similar to the registered product may only be disapproved if that product: (a) has been previously denied, disapproved, suspended or canceled by EPA because of health or environmental concerns, or voluntarily canceled subsequent to a notice of intent to cancel, (b) would cause an imminent hazard (i.e., should be suspended), or (c) may result in food residues not covered by tolerances.

-- A 24(c) registration which is a new product is either substantially similar to a federally registered product or not similar.
+- A 24(c) registration that is a new product is either substantially similar to a federally registered product or not similar.
 A 24(c) that is substantially similar to an existing federal product has the same status as an amendment.
-A 24(c) registration which is determined not to be substantially similar to a federally registered product is subject to additional requirements and is subject to disapproval on reasonable grounds.
+A 24(c) registration that is determined not to be substantially similar to a federally registered product is subject to additional requirements and is subject to disapproval on reasonable grounds.

 - If an application falls under a general disapproval, disapproval must occur within a 90-day review period and prior to disapproval, the state shall be notified, in writing, of the Agency's intent to disapprove, and the reasons for disapproval.

 - If an application falls under a special disapproval, that is, the registration would constitute an imminent hazard or may result in a residue on food or feed exceeding or not covered by a tolerance, exemption or clearance, disapproval may occur at any time.
 The state does not need to be notified prior to a special disapproval of the Agency's intent to disapprove as required for general disapprovals.
 EPA will notify the state as-soon-as practical of the special disapproval.